Magzhan Zhumabayev: Arrest

 Because of the unfair accusation of being a Pan-Turkist member of Alaş Orda and a Japanese spy, Jumabayev was arrested in Petropavl and convicted for the 10-year deprivation of liberty.
 Until his court date he had been staying in Butyrka prison, and later was sent to Karelia and Arkhangelsk Oblast.
 In 1934 Maksim Gorky and Peshkova received a letter from him and due to their intervention Magjan Jumabayev was emancipated before the appointed time.
 However, just half a year later he was arrested in Almaty again and executed by shooting of NKVD on 19 March 1938.

 Legacy

 Streets in Astana, Almaty, Kokshetau and Petropavlovsk are named after the poet.
+Magzhan Zhumabayev District was also named after him.

 On May 28, 2013, the National Bank of Kazakhstan issued a commemorative coin in honor of the 120th anniversary of Magzhan Zhumabayev.

 On February 21, 2018, a monument to Magzhan Zhumabayev was unveiled in Ankara.

 On June 24, 2018, a monument was unveiled in Petropavlovsk in honor of the 125th anniversary of the great writer, poet Magzhan Zhumabayev.
 The author is the Kazakh sculptor Edige Rakhmadiev.

 On June 25, 2018, Kazpost issued commemorative postage stamps for the 125th anniversary of the poet.